CameronGibson/Database-Transactions/README.md

 # Database-Transactions

+Images of the application can be viewed in the Issues tab, under closer issues.

 Stack - ASP.NET Core(server), SSMS(database), Angular 11(Client)

 This single page application is purely for performing CRUD operations.
 The data is displayed and manipulated from interation with the client.
 The HttpClientModule